-Examples 1) I devised a science activity for years 1 and 2 where the learning objective was to understand that seeds come from fruit, and fruit comes from the blossom of a plant.
-I collected fruit that would show the seeds clearly to the pupils, ensuring some fruit would not be readily recognised by all pupils to add additional challenge and learning.
+1) I devised a science activity for years 1 and 2 where the learning objective was to understand that seeds come from fruit, and fruit comes from the blossom of a plant.
+I collected fruit that would show the seeds clearly to the pupils, ensuring some fruit would not be readily recognised by all pupils so as to add additional challenge and learning.
 I used the interactive white board to help the pupils visualise where a strawberry grows on a plant.
 I had also gathered a selection of pictures from the internet to reinforce the connection between the three stages of the life cycle of a seed.
-To maintain interest and curiosity, I also prepared a practical task where pupils used their senses to touch, taste, smell and visualise the fruit.
-To consolidate their learning and keep them motivated, I devised two differentiated work sheets and ensured the content was bright, with visual prompts.
-Notes 2) I worked with a group of year 9 pupils as part of PSHE.
-I helped them to develop their skills of planning, cooperation and teamwork, as these were areas they found particularly difficult.
-I knew the pupils were keen on food, so I devised a series of activities where they worked as a team to plan a meal, invite chosen people to the meal, buy the ingredients, prepare the food and host the event.
-The activity was linked closely to their personal and social skills as well as relevant to the food technology part of the wider curriculum.
-The pupils were enthused by the idea because it was practical and had a real context to work towards.
+To maintain interest and curiosity, I also prepared a practical task where pupils used their senses to touch, taste, smell and visualise where tasts motivated, I devised two differentiated work sheets and ensured the content was bright, with visual prompts.
+2) I worked with a group of put worked as a team to plan.
+I had also could see the food and host the event.
+The activity was linked closely to their pupils in the house, and we wrappeed something up and addressed it.
+The diverse the food and host the event.
+The activity was linked closely to their pupils in the house, and we were having a tea party, so I suggested that they might invite the 'post woran' to join them.
+They did, and the shy pupil joined in quite happily.
+Over the next few days I partical and had a real context to work towards.
 They learned to discuss their ideas, negotiate with one another and share responsibilities fairly.
-3) When a new shy and reluctant pupil joined the nursery part-way through the term, I set up some creative play in the 'home corner' and I could see that the new pupil was interested as she hovered on the fringes.
-I suggested that she might like to be a post woman delivering a parcel to the house, and we wrapped something up and addressed it.
-The other pupils in the house were having a tea party, so I suggested that they might invite the 'post woman' to join them.
-They did, and the shy pupil joined in quite happily.
-Over the next few days I planned several ways to get the pupil to make an initial approach to a group of pupils.
-After a while she made friends and was included naturally in activities and made good progress.
+Notes